Daiwa House REIT Investment Corporation

 This is to increase or decrease the amount of asset management fees based on the sum of indexed GHG emissions reduction ratio, GRESB Rating and CDP Score multiplied by the total assets of DHR, and is aimed at strengthening the commitment to solving ESG issues and improving governance.

-Furthermore, remuneration for Executive Director of DHR and remuneration for directors of the Asset Manager are now linked to sustainability indices including GHG emissions reduction ratio, GRESB Rating and CDP Score.
+Furthermore, remuneration for Executive Director of DHR and remuneration for directors of the Asset Manager are also linked to sustainability indices including GHG emissions reduction ratio, GRESB Rating and CDP Score.

 Asset Management Fee Structure